Chart Color Schemes

 Jondaryan faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 10.7%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 8.6%, followed by graduate diplomas (1.1%) and postgraduate qualifications (1.0%).
-Vocational credentials are also common, with 39.6% of residents aged 15+ holding such qualifications - advanced diplomas account for 9.2% while certificates make up 30.4%.
+The area's university qualification rate is 10.7%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 8.6%, followed by graduate diplomas (1.1%) and postgraduate qualifications (1.0%).
+Vocational credentials are prevalent, with 39.6% of residents aged 15+ holding them, including advanced diplomas (9.2%) and certificates (30.4%).
+Educational participation is high at 29.5%, comprising 12.1% in primary education, 10.1% in secondary education, and 1.8% in tertiary education.

-Educational participation is high, with 29.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.5% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 10.1% in secondary education, and 1.8% pursuing tertiary education.

 Frequently Asked Questions - Education